oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

     ![Oracle keys](images/oracle-keys.png "Oracle keys")

 2. Click on the "Add Key" button.
 The first step of the "Select Material Origin" screen of the "Add Oracle Key" wizard is displayed.
-Select the key source: in this case we are going to create the key locally on CipherTrust so for "Select Method" click on "Create/Upload New Key Material" and then for "Select Source" click on "(Local)":
+Select the key source: in this case we are going to create the key locally on CipherTrust so for "Select Method" click on "Create/Upload New Key Material" and then for "Select Source" click on "CipherTrust":

     ![Add key](images/add-key.png "Add key")